-Almost unique in the world of Medicaid’s consumer direction programs, Oregon’s Spousal Pay Program, as the name implies, will pay the spouse of an individual that requires significant assistance with their activities of daily living provided they and their spouse meet all the eligibility requirements.
-This program is based on the Cash and Counseling model which allows an individual greater control over whom is hired to provide care.
+Oregon’s Spousal Pay Program is almost unique in the world of Medicaid’s consumer direction programs.
+As the name implies, the program will pay the spouse of an individual that requires significant assistance with their activities of daily living provided they and their spouse meet all the eligibility requirements.
+This program is based on the Cash and Counseling model, which allows the participant greater control over who is hired to provide their care.

-The Spousal Pay Program is a Medicaid program and therefore individuals must be financially qualified to receive Medicaid.
-Oregon Medicaid income limits for 2014 for a married applicant whose spouse is not also receiving Medicaid benefits is $2,163.
-The countable resource limit is $2,000.
+The Spousal Pay Program is a Medicaid program and, therefore, individuals must financially qualify for this special version of the Oregon Health Plan for senior.
+Oregon Medicaid income limits for 2015 for a married applicant whose spouse is not also receiving Medicaid benefits is $2,199.
+For 2015, the countable resource limit is $2,000.
 Their home and primary vehicle are exempt assets, meaning their value is not included in their countable resources.

 In addition to their wages, the caregiving spouse also receives the other benefits of union participation such as unemployment insurance, paid vacation time and disability benefits should they themselves become disabled.

 To apply for the Spousal Pay Program, interested couples should contact the local Area Agency on Aging / Senior and Persons Disabilities Office.
 Alternatively, they can call 1-800-282-8096.